NicoOosterwijk/musicplayers/README.md

 MusicPlayers
 ============

 Ansible will install the files required by Digital Hifi to publish its own styling to the Volumio GUI.
 It will also install additional services like ssmtp, cron and ntp.
-De MusicPlayer will be setup as device for *SqueezeBox* Server (LMS) and as device for *Roon* Server.

 Requirements
 ------------
 - Volumio 2.x should be fully installed
+- Install your plugins using the Volumio GUI prior to this playbook(s)
 - The sshd should be enabled (go to http://volumio.local/dev to enable it)
-- Match the MusicPlayers IP addresses to the inventory file
+- Match your MusicPlayers IP addresses to the inventory file!

 Role Variables
 --------------